 So, when you’re looking for a selection of things to prepare for a lunchtime picnic at the beach, visit the Mercado Central de Atarazanas – it’s truly one of the best things to do in Malaga with kids.

 This is where locals shop for the tastiest regional products ranging from cheeses and cold cuts, too (dried) fruits, vegetables, and fish.
-The kiddos will love picking out their own bocadillo toppings.
+The kiddos will love picking out their own bocadillo toppings for the Spanish sandwich.

 Book here your cooking workshop and market visit in Malaga.